michaelbironneau/analyst/README.md

 It looks like SQL, and like SQL is whitespace insensitive.
 Keywords are case-insensitive.

-### Metadata
+**Blocks**

-Metadata blocks look like one of the following:
+An Analyst script is made of one or more blocks.
+Blocks mostly look like this:

 	BLOCK_NAME "BLOCK_VALUE"